What I remember

 Vegan food in Cuba

-As you can see it seems quite hard to find something vegan here...I usually just asked for a pizza without cheese, making sure that there was no animal fat in the bread.
+As you can see it seems quite hard to find any vegan food here...I usually just asked for a pizza without cheese, making sure that there was no animal fat in the bread.
 Be careful with rice and beans, sometimes it is cooked with lard.

 If you decide that you will cook most of your meals at home I strongly recommend you bring something from home: you cannot enter the country with fresh products, but you'll have no problems with pasta, legumes, bread, jam or sweets.
 Apart from rice and fresh food, everything is so expensive and difficult to find in Cuba, don't expect a supermarket around every corner.